redlib-org/redlib/README.md

 - Go to https://replace-this-name.fly.dev and now you have your own redlib instance
 - To upgrade your instance to the latest build, run `fly deploy --image quay.io/redlib/redlib:latest`

+Note: If you use this as a private instance and not promote it to the public, your bandwidth usage should be less than $0.25 per month.
+The app costs $4.10 + the $0.25 bandwidth cost will be less than $5.
+You can monitor your usage on fly.io's billing dashboard to prevent yourself from going over $5 every month.

 ## launchd (macOS)

 If you are on macOS, you can use the [launchd](https://en.wikipedia.org/wiki/Launchd) service available in `contrib/redlib.plist`.